Legenchuk/ML_project/README.md

 In NLP part we obtained almost 100% accuracy on validation.
 However, this model requires to be tested on larg enough testing set.

 In addition, we have implemented NLP procedure in Matlab.
 There we obtained 0.99 accuracy on the same task.
+The code is provided in "Matlab source code" file.